 How do I store this homemade focaccia bread?

-If you’re eating this in the next couple of days, store it at room temperature, covered in plastic wrap, or in a container for 2 days.
-Reheat in a 375 degree over for 10 minutes.
+If you’re eating this in the next couple of days, store it at room temperature, covered in plastic wrap, or a container for 2 days.
+Reheat in a 375-degree oven for 10 minutes.

 To freeze, cut the focaccia into individual slices, and wrap each slice in plastic wrap.
 Freeze for up to 1 month.